peter0x7f/blackjack/README.md

-# blackjack
+# BlackJack
-A BlackJack game
+A BlackJack Game